Barclays Discloses Stake in Dalata Hotel Group - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Barclays PLC has disclosed its opening position and dealings in the securities of Dalata Hotel Group PLC, as required under the Irish Takeover Panel Act.
-The disclosure reveals that Barclays holds a 1.36% interest in Dalata’s ordinary shares and has engaged in various purchase and sale transactions.
-This disclosure is part of regulatory requirements and provides transparency in Barclays’ investment activities, potentially impacting its strategic positioning in the market.
+Barclays PLC has disclosed its interests and short positions in the securities of Dalata Hotel Group PLC, as required by the Irish Takeover Panel rules.
+The disclosure reveals that Barclays holds a 1.36% interest in Dalata’s ordinary shares, reflecting its strategic positioning in the market.
+This move could have implications for stakeholders, indicating Barclays’ active engagement in the hospitality sector through financial instruments.

 The most recent analyst rating on (GB:BARC) stock is a Hold with a £3.66 price target.
 To see the full list of analyst forecasts on Barclays stock, see the GB:BARC Stock Forecast page.